Radios, how do they work?

 Let’s build an antenna

-If you’re familiar with the basics of electronics, a simple way to learn about antennas is to imagine a charged capacitor that’s being pulled apart until its internal electric field spills into the surrounding space:
+If you’re familiar with the basics of electronics, a simple way to learn about antennas is to imagine a charged capacitor that’s being pulled apart until its internal electric field spills into the surrounding space.
+This would be a feat of strength, but bear with me for a while:

 Electric fields can be visualized by plotting the paths of hypothetical positively-charged particles placed in the vicinity.
 For our ex-capacitor, we’d be seeing arc-shaped lines that connect the plates — and strictly speaking, extend on both sides all the way to infinity.